3 Easy ways to improve in-house legal workflow

 We’ve all heard the tips and read the trends about how in-house lawyers should be managing their legal work: more and more are bringing work in-house; law firms are forced to offer value or hybrid billing; legal ops professionals are critical for making in-house departments more efficient; standard processes should be systematized; routine contracts should be automated; and, so on.
+We now explore the easy ways to improve in-house legal workflow and maximize profits.

 So, what does that mean in real life?
 Nearly every chief legal officer I know is interested in finding ways to make their department more efficient, and all these wonderful ideas sound great, but how to get them implemented?

-Here are some simple steps to help improve in-house legal work flow that even the busiest and most overworked corporate counsel can follow.
+Here are some simple steps to help improve in-house legal workflow that even the busiest and most overworked corporate counsel can follow.

 1: Do it the same way every time.